Travelog date: Saturday Feb 7, 2009.

 In the city, driving a car is discouraged.
 Parking fee is very expensive, and many streets are closed to cars or are one-way street.
 Local government supports carpooling and reward residents who share their car.

-private cars in the city
+There's hardly any private cars in the city |

 With tram lines taking passangers across the city and the water bus as an alternative, it is no wonder why the city is one of the safest when traffic is concern.
 There are more death caused by murder than from traffic accidents in Amsterdam (according to the city bulletin).